Dérive: History

 In his manifesto for unitary urbanism, Raoul Vaneigem articulated some further ideas behind the dérive and the Situationist critique of space: "All space is occupied by the enemy.
 We are living under a permanent curfew.
-Not just the cops — the geometry".
+Not just the cops—the geometry".
 Dérive, as a previously conceptualized tactic in the French military, was "a calculated action determined by the absence of a greater locus", and "a maneuver within the enemy's field of vision".
 To the SI, whose interest was inhabiting space, the dérive brought appeal in this sense of taking the "fight" to the streets and truly indulging in a determined operation.

 Praxis

-Several groups have adopted the concept of the dérive and applied it in their own form, including many modern organizations, most notably the Loiterers Resistance Movement (Manchester), Wrights & Sites, the Unilalia Group, and the Providence Initiative for Psychogeographic Studies.
+Several groups have adopted the concept of the dérive and applied it in their own form, including many modern organizations, most notably the Loiterers Resistance Movement (Manchester), Wrights & Sites, and the Providence Initiative for Psychogeographic Studies.
 Since 2003 in the United States, separate events known as the Providence Initiative for Psychogeographic Studies and Psy-Geo-Conflux have been dedicated to action-based participatory experiments similar to the dérive within the context of psychogeography.